entropyxyz/sdk/src/keys/README.md

 How "Key mangment should be done in the sdk"

-the user hold onto the seed every class will create their own key via a set derivation path except for the device key. the dervation path for the device key should be by
+the user hold onto the seed every class will create their own key via a set derivation path except for the device key. the derivation path for the device key should be by
 Derivation Path
 ```ts
 //store that private key